Description

 Handling and Storage on Site

 The 50 mm board feels noticeably more rigid than the thinner detailing variants, so packs stack neatly without distortion and lift cleanly from pallet to platform.
-Keep packs flat on a level surface and under opaque sheeting, both to prevent UV softening of the graphite finish and to keep boards at ambient temperature for predictable adhesive open-time.
+Keep packs flat on a level surface and under opaque sheeting, both to prevent UV softening of the graphite finish and to hold boards at ambient temperature for predictable adhesive open-time.
 Lift packs by the strapping or by supporting the long edges rather than the short ends to avoid creasing the outer boards in transit.
 A fine-tooth handsaw remains the cleanest cutting tool at this thickness; a hot-wire cutter works for repetitive panel runs when fed at a steady rate.

 Certifications and Compliance — EN 13163, Euroclass E, BS EN 1991-1-4